lucasmenke/Notes/IT/Azure/ActiveDirectory/Azure-AD-B2C-MSAL.md

 10. Click on "Add permissions"
 11. Click on "Grant admin consent for {Tenant-Name}"
 12. Click on "Yes"

+<ins>Identity providers</ins>
+1. Search "b2c" in the searchbar on top
+2. Click on "Azure AD B2C"
+3. Click on "Identity providers"
+4. Click on provider you want to add
+5. Fill in informtion
+	1. Name -> Name of provider
+	2. Client Id -> I explain it in this document how to get it (Section "Modify Appsettings "-> "Find "ClientId" & "TenantId"value")
+	3. Client secret -> explantaion can be found unter Section "Modify Appsettings "-> "Find ClientSecret"
+6. Click "Save"

+<ins>User flow susi</ins>
+1. Search "b2c" in the searchbar on top
+2. Click on "Azure AD B2C"
+3. Click on "User flows"
+4. Click on "New user flow"
+5. Click on "Sign up and sign in"
+6. Select "Recommended"
+7. Fill in information
+	1. Name -> social_susi
+	2. Identity providers -> Email signup
+	3. Social identity providers -> select create ones
+	4. Multifactor authentication -> leave defaults as they are
+	5. Conditional access -> leave empty
+	6. User attributes and token claims -> select the ones you need
+8. Click on "Create"

 <br>

 ## Modify Appsettings